I want to get married, where do I start?

 Wedding ceremonies and rehearsals in Sunshine Coast, Brisbane & Byron Bay and beyond incur a small travel fee

 Interstate and Overseas Weddings by negotiation but welcomed! (if you are planning an overseas destination wedding, we can complete the legal paperwork in Australia beforehand)

 What if I have been married before?

-If you have been divorced then I must sight an original copy of your Decri Absolute.
+If you have been divorced then I must sight a copy of your divorce papers.
 If your previous spouse has passed away, then the original Death Certificate must be produced.
 Either one of these documents must be produced before your marriage can take place.

-You may want to have a ceremony but you have all ready been married either overseas or in a registry office?
+You may want to have a ceremony but you have already been married either overseas or in a registry office?
 That's okay.
 Your wedding day is a day to celebrate your love with your friends & family.
 We would still co-create a beautiful ceremony that shares your story - just without the legal bits because they have already been completed prior.

 Yay! we're married, now what?

 The commemorative marriage certificate you receive at your ceremony is a legal document - however, if either one of you want to change your name on driver’s licence, bank details and passport, then you will need to apply for the Official Certificate of Marriage from the Registry of Births Deaths and Marriages in the State in which your marriage took place.
 I am happy to provide the relevant application forms from the state in which you were married and then submit your application with my paperwork following your wedding, thereby bypassing your need to provide certified ID if you submit it independently.

 You may be eligible to update your Australian passport, free of charge when applying a name change, if application is made within 12 months of your marriage and your passport has at least over 2 years left till expiration.

 DEPOSIT AND REFUND POLICY: